DC Police Brutality Lawyer

 Police brutality is an unfortunate fact of life.
 Any interaction with a police officer, even when a person is not accused of a crime, is an opportunity for brutality to occur.

-Washington DC police brutality lawyers represent someone in their case against the officer, the police department, and city.
+Washington DC 1983 lawyers represent someone in their case against the officer, the police department, and city.
 An attorney could help you work to hold these organizations responsible for their actions.